 Visitors are hit with the smell of barbecue smoke and charcoal the moment they step into the alley.
 Yakitori is king here, served by almost all the restaurants, while nikomi – a thick, hearty stew made of beef tendon, intestines and vegetables – is a close second.
 Vegetarians are advised to eat something before arriving, as options will be limited.

-In case the name “Piss Alley” doesn’t make this obvious enough, this is not a place for fancy cocktails or imported wines.
-The booze here is bountiful and cheap.
-Japanese beer, highballs, sours, shochu, and sake are available at every restaurant for a reasonable price.
+In case the name Piss Alley hasn’t made this clear enough, this isn’t a place for fancy cocktails or imported wines; the booze here is basic, bountiful and cheap.
+Japanese beer, highballs, sours, shochu (a rough spirit) and sake are available at every restaurant at reasonable prices.

-This commonly used Japanese word translates roughly to, “this brings me back”.
-It is used whenever people are feeling nostalgic, and locals will use it in reference to just about anything.
-Older regulars of Piss Alley keep coming back to the area for this feeling and this is why local government continues making an effort to preserve the area’s authentic look and feel.
+The commonly used Japanese word natsukashii translates roughly to, “This brings me back.”
+Older regulars of Piss Alley keep returning to the area to enjoy this feeling, and this is why the local government continues its efforts to preserve the area’s authentic look and feel.

 A favourite with both thrill seekers and food critics, restaurant Asadachi (literally “morning wood”) offers some of the most intriguing dishes in Tokyo: frog sashimi, horse penis, pig testicles and grilled salamander are all on the menu at this little hole in the wall.
 The restaurant’s name is a nod to the desired effect of these so-called stamina foods, traditionally believed to boost sexual performance and prowess.